nokola/catalyze/README.md

 # Catalyze
-Experimental immediatained (immediate+retained) easy to style mobile-friendly UI on top of miniquad
+Experimental immediatained (immediate+retained) easy to style mobile-friendly UI on top of miniquad.
+Inspired by Dear ImGUI/NanoVG/XAML.

 # Goals
 * Fun to use